prachinayakal/Python-Looping-statement/README.md

-# Python-Looping-statement
-A simple Python code for explaining the looping statement
 # Looping Statements in Python

 This Python script demonstrates the use of looping statements in Python, including the `for` loop and `while` loop.